Basilica of Saint-Denis: 20th and 21st centuries

 In 1895, when the chapter created by Napoleon was dissolved, the church lost its cathedral rank and reverted to being a parish church.
 It did not become a cathedral again until 1966, with the creation of the new diocese of Saint-Denis.
 The formal title is now the "Baslilique-cathédrale de Saint-Denis".

 In December 2016, 170 years after the north tower's dismantlement and following several false starts, the Ministry of Culture again proposed its reconstruction after concluding it was technically feasible—albeit without public funding.
 An association, Suivez la flèche ("Follow the Spire"), chaired by Patrick Braouezec, has since been established to support the reconstruction, with the aim of raising the necessary funds by opening the reconstruction works to the general public, along the model of the Guédelon Castle.
 In March 2018, the culture ministry signed an accord with the association, officially launching the reconstruction project, with works expected to commence in May 2020.
-However, as of spring 2021, work had not begun.
+A year later, French scholars were still divided on the €25 million proposal to reconstruct the spire.
+In 2023, hundreds of anonymous graves dating from the 5th to the 14th centuries were discovered in the Basilica.
+In the same year, the Basilica's stained glass windows which have been the central focus of a project spanning 25 years, entered the final stage of restoration with a total cost exceeding €2 million.
+The spire reconstruction project commenced after the site's inauguration on 14 March 2025, which was attended by Minister of Culture Rachida Dati, and is expected to continue for five years.

 Exterior

-The West front
+The west front

 The west front of the church, dedicated on 9 June 1140, is divided into three sections, each with its own entrance, representing the Holy Trinity.
-A crenelated parapet runs across the west front and connects the towers (still unfinished in 1140), illustrating that the church front was the symbolic entrance to the celestial Jerusalem.
+A crenellated parapet runs across the west front and connects the towers (still unfinished in 1140), illustrating that the church front was the symbolic entrance to the celestial Jerusalem.